 - have been bargained for fairly; and

-- have been signed and entered into by a new
+- have been signed by both parties.

 The day that all of those factors (correctly) came together is the day the employment agreement was entered into.

 Who is the employer and how many employees do they have?